anaidu3/pandas-challenge/README.md

 * % passing reading (the percentage of students who passed reading)
 * % overall passing (the percentage of students who passed math AND reading)
 -----------------------------------------------------------------------------------------------------------

 Observable trends from the data:

--The percentage of students passing both reading and math from the different schools in the district vary from 53% to 91.3%.
+* The percentage of students passing both reading and math from the different schools in the district vary from 53% to 91.3%.
--Largely, the Charter schools have a higher percentage of students passing both reading and math than their District counterpart schools.
+* Largely, the Charter schools have a higher percentage of students passing both reading and math than their District counterpart schools.
--The schools have varying budgets depending on how many students go to their school.
+* The schools have varying budgets depending on how many students go to their school.
--While the schools do not have all the same per student budget, the budget is not more per student in charter schools than it is for district schools.
+* While the schools do not have all the same per student budget, the budget is not more per student in charter schools than it is for district schools.
--The charter schools have less total students than the District counterpart schools.
+* The charter schools have less total students than the District counterpart schools.

 ### Highest-Performing Schools (by % Overall Passing)